U.S. says 34 troops diagnosed with traumatic brain injury after Iran strike

-WASHINGTON (Reuters) - The Pentagon said on Friday that 34 service members had been diagnosed with traumatic brain injury following missile strikes by Iran on a base in Iraq earlier this month.
+WASHINGTON (Reuters) - The Pentagon said on Friday that 34 service members had been diagnosed with traumatic brain injury following missile strikes by Iran on a base in Iraq earlier this month, a number higher than the military had previously announced.

-Trump and other top officials initially said Iran’s attack had not killed or injured any U.S. service members.
+President Donald Trump and other top officials initially said Iran’s attack had not killed or injured any U.S. service members.

 Last week the U.S. military said 11 U.S. troops had been treated for concussion symptoms after the attack on the Ain al-Asad air base in western Iraq and this week said additional troops had been moved out of Iraq for potential injuries.

-Pentagon spokesman Jonathan Hoffman told reporters that eight service members who had been previously transported to Germany had been moved to the United States.
-Hoffman said the service members were transported earlier Friday and would receive treatment at either Walter Reed military hospital or their home bases.
+Pentagon spokesman Jonathan Hoffman told reporters that 17 service members diagnosed had already returned to duty in Iraq.

+Eight service members who had been previously transported to Germany had been moved to the United States and would receive treatment at either Walter Reed military hospital or their home bases.

+Hoffman said the service members were being treated on an outpatient basis and were transported back to the United States in order to be closer to their pre-deployment bases.

 Nine service members remain in Germany and are undergoing evaluations and treatment.